timdewild/matnimation/examples/oscillating_particle/tutorial_oscillating_particle.md

 3. Adding the artist to the canvas.

 #### Trajectory
-First we construct the trajectory by providing the name `'Trajectory'` trajectory data to `StaticLine`.
+First we construct the trajectory by providing the name `'Trajectory'` and the trajectory data to `StaticLine`.

 ```python
 # instantiate trajectory